Expertspost · Practical guides, researched and explained

 Above: A bathroom sink with the stopper removed, a drain snake nearby.

-4. Pull the stopper and clear it by hand.
-In bathroom sinks, the pop-up stopper catches a horrifying amount of hair right at the top.
-Half the time the clog is right there.
+1. Pull the stopper and look.
+In bathroom sinks, the pop-up stopper catches a startling amount of hair right at the top.
+Half of all bathroom clogs end here, in two minutes, by hand.

 Most slow drains are a physical wad of hair, not a chemistry problem.